 Besides course work, students participate in two field education experiences in social service agencies totaling 952 hours or 504 hours for advanced standing students.
 Field placements generally run from September through May.

 Required coursework includes nine hours of graduate-level electives, which may be graduate social work courses or related courses offered by other departments.
-More information regarding electives is provided below under the “Electives” section below.
+Visit our Electives page for more information.

 In accordance with the Educational Policy and Accreditation Standards of the Council on Social Work Education, the MSW Program at West Chester University measures and reports student learning outcomes.
 Students are assessed on their mastery of 9 core competencies, representing dimensions of social work practice that all social workers are expected to demonstrate during their professional training.